HarryVeilleux/hvtools/README.md

 # HV Tools

 Really short functions I use all the time.
-All of these (except awake) already have widely-used solutions available.
-These are just my quick-and-dirty functions that are good enough for government work.
+All of these already have widely-used solutions available.
+These are just my quick-and-dirty functions.

 ## Installation